 Basically, I set my profit target at a price that can be reasonably hit based on the stock’s tendencies.
 I then shave a bit off the estimate to be conservative and increase my chances of getting out with a profit.

-Using this conservative profit target, the entry point, and the stop loss, I can then determine my reward:risk.
+Using this conservative profit target, the entry point, and the stop loss location, I can then determine my reward:risk.
 As mentioned, it needs to be 3:1 or greater.

 My profit target is based on what the stock is telling me at the time of the trade.
 The stock could keep running after it hits my profit target.
-I don’t care, and I may not even know because once I am out of a trade it is no longer on the charts in front of me.
+I don’t care, I trade based on the information I have.

 I take my profit based on the stock’s tendencies.
 I then put that capital to work in another stock.
-In that way, if the stock does keep running, I’m not really missing out.
-I prefer to lock in gains regularly.
-That is how I like to trade.
+If a stock I was in does keep running, I’m not really missing out because that capital can be utilized elsewhere.

 Let’s look at some examples.